hazelcast/hazelcast-jet-reference-manual/docs/04_Understanding_Jet_Architecture_and_API/01_Job.md

+A Job is the unit of work which is executed.
+A Job is described by a DAG, which describes the computation to be performed, and the inputs and outputs of the computation.

 `Job` is a handle to the execution of a `DAG`.
 To create a job, supply the `DAG` to a previously created `JetInstance` as shown below: